weaveworks/policy-agent/docs/policy_config.md

           replica_count: 3
   ```

-## Priority of enforcing multiple configs for the same target [from low to high]
+## Priority of enforcing multiple configs with overlapping targets [from low to high]

 - Policy configs which targets the namespace.
 - Policy config which targets an application in all namespaces.